10 Stats About Video that Marketers Need To Know

 - HubSpot’s research into what comes next for content marketing showed that 55% of consumers watch videos thoroughly, which is the highest amount for all types of content.
 Taking this into account, there are a few more things to pay attention to when making videos.
-85% of Facebook videos, for example, are watched without sound.
+85% of Facebook videos, for example, are watched without sound, according to multiple publishers.

 - Making ads look like stories boosts positive response – 49% of customers respond negatively to online ads.
-This means that serious care must be taken to create unique and original stories, such as those made by Alexander Thomas Media, for example.
+This means that serious care must be taken to create unique and original stories

 - See the video, pick the company – ThinkWithGoogle have done a study that found that 40% of all consumers using mobile devices who see a video on YouTube visited the store or brand website.
 The power of mobile unleashed.

 As you can see – there’s a bunch of data that shows the video as a part of the new wave of changes in digital marketing.
 The rise of millennials and the accumulation of spending power associated with it will continue to put pressure on marketers to adapt and start thinking about creating video content, as this has been proven to be the best way of reaching this target audience.

 Google, Facebook, Microsoft, all the big players are already perfecting the craft of delivering poignant messages in under 120 seconds, and with this bit of social engineering effectively changing the playing field with regard to consumer behavior.
 For this reason, it is good to start early, testing video strategies in order to have the edge for success in the future.